Rolls-Royce rescue plan flies as shareholders back £2 billion rights issue

 The approval of the capital raise boosts the group’s total liquidity by 5 billion pounds by unlocking extra debt options, including 2 billion pounds from a bond issued earlier this month and an extra 1 billion pounds from a two-year bank loan.

-“The single resolution is passed overwhelmingly,” chairman Ian Davis told an online meeting.

-Airlines pay Rolls based on how many hours its engines fly and a plunge in flying during the crisis has put Rolls’s finances under intense scrutiny.
+Airlines pay Rolls based on how many hours its engines fly and a plunge in flying during the crisis has put Rolls’ finances under intense scrutiny.

 But on announcing the rights issue plan at the start of October, CEO Warren East said securing the new shareholder funds and extra debt would take “any liquidity questions off the table through this crisis”.

+A statement published on Tuesday showed that 99.5% of shareholders approved the rights issue plan, confirming comments from the chairman earlier that the result was passed overwhelmingly.

-Shares in Rolls-Royce traded up 2% to 230 pence after the results of the vote.
+Shares in Rolls-Royce traded down 1% at 223 pence by 1308 GMT, reversing the 2% rise immediately after the meeting.
 The stock is up 75% since Sept.30, the day before the capital raise was announced.
 Overall, it has lost two-thirds of its value this year.

 Under the terms of the rights issue, investors can buy 10 new shares for every three they own at 32 pence each, a 41% discount to the theoretical ex-rights price.

-East told the meeting on Tuesday that the company had been right to go ahead with the equity raise this year instead of waiting.
+East told the meeting on Tuesday that the company had been right to go ahead with the equity raise, instead of waiting.

 “We didn’t want to put the business and our shareholders’ interests at risk by gambling on what the situation might look like in the middle of next year,” East said.